4GeeksAcademy/html-forms-tutorial-exercises/exercises/06-fieldsets-labels-and-styles/README.md

 Styling a form is boring and tedious, but if you use certain tags, your life can be easier.

-`<label>`

-One of the typical things you need to do is add a "label" to your input, label's tell the end-user what the input stands for.
+`<label>`: One of the typical things you need to do is add a "label" to your input, labels tell the end-user what the input stands for.

-`<fieldset>`

-They are ideal to add several inputs into the same logical group (for example grouping radios -male and female- into a gender fieldset).
+`<fieldset>`: They are ideal to add several inputs into the same logical group (for example grouping radios -male and female- into a gender fieldset).

-`<legend>`

-It's the name of the fieldset group that is going to be shown to the end-user.
+`<legend>`: It's the name of the fieldset group that is going to be shown to the end-user.

 ## 📝 Instructions: